jradavenport/jradavenport.github.io/media.md

 show_in_nav: true
 ---

-Here is a list of media coverage of my work or that has included my commentary.
+Here is a list of media coverage, which I try to keep relatively up to date.

+*updated 2020.06.25*

 <a href="https://www.nature.com/articles/d41586-020-01905-5">
 <img src="/assets/media_logos/nature.png" /></a>